-- 17. If the Thrift Transport option is set to HTTP, then to configure HTTP options such as custom headers, click HTTP Options.
-For more information, see "Configuring HTTP Options on Windows" on page 16. - 18.
-To configure client-server verification over SSL, click SSL Options.
-For more information, see "Configuring SSL Verification on Windows" on page 17. - 19.
-To configure advanced driver options, click Advanced Options.
-For more information, see "Configuring Advanced Options on Windows" on page 14. - 20.
-To configure server-side properties, click Advanced Options and then click Server Side Properties.
-For more information, see "Configuring Server-Side Properties on Windows" on page 19. - 21.
-To configure the Temporary Table feature, click Advanced Options and then click Temporary Table Configuration.
-For more information, see "Configuring the Temporary Table Feature" on page 18 and "Temporary Tables" on page 57.
+- 16. To configure advanced driver options, click Advanced Options.
+For more information, see "Configuring Advanced Options on Windows" on page 16. - To configure server-side properties, click Advanced Options and then click Server Side Properties.
+For more information, see "Configuring Server-Side Properties on Windows" on page 21. - To configure the Temporary Table feature, click Advanced Options and then click Temporary Table Configuration.
+For more information, see "Configuring the Temporary Table Feature" on page 20 and "Temporary Tables" on page 60.